-The Family Advocate will help you settle in, as well as address any questions/concerns you or your child may have.
+The Family Advocate will help you settle in, as well as address any questions/concerns you may have.
 The Advocate will explain any paperwork and the interview process to you and your child.

 Please do not discuss any allegations in front of your child.
 If you have questions or concerns, ask to speak with the Advocate privately.